Republic of Geneva: Conflicts with Savoy

-This event and the prior domination of the area by Savoy and the Counts of Geneva, largely explains why, unlike other Swiss urban cantons, Geneva was unable to expand geographically, as its borders were dominated by those two powerful states.

-Unwilling to give up on the city, Savoy launched one last attempt to conquer the city during the events of the Escalade in 1602.
+Unwilling to give up on the city, Savoy launched one last attempt to conquer Geneva during the events of the Escalade in 1602.
 This incursion against the “Protestant Rome” would paradoxically lead to the recognition of the city's independence.
 The negotiations between Savoy and Geneva from spring 1603 were successfully completed in July the same year with the treaty of Saint-Julien.
 Thanks to the arbitration provided by several Swiss cantons as well as France, the Republic obtained a very advantageous deal that politically placed the city in equal terms with Savoy.
 In addition, it obtained economic (free commerce and exemption from taxes on real estate located in Savoy owned by Genevan residents) and military rights (prohibition from building any military facilities and from keeping any garrison on a 15-km radius around the city), that would guarantee the city's independence and prosperity.
 In addition, Geneva also obtained an annual subsidy from France, and a permanent garrison funded by the Kingdom.